etherealxx/batchlinks-webui/README.md

 ### Notification

-If there's `notification.mp3` on your webui installation folder (the one who plays when image generation is complete), this extension will also use that sound file to notify completed batch download.
+~~If there's `notification.mp3` on your webui installation folder (the one who plays when image generation is complete), this extension will also use that sound file to notify completed batch download.~~

+I'm now integrating the notifiction audio to the extension itself!😊

 ## Latest release: v2.0.0+onedotsix
 Features: